 AC joint injury

 The AC joint is the acromioclavicular joint, and the separation of the two bones forming this joint is caused by damage to the ligaments which connect them.
 It may commonly be referred to as a "shoulder separation" injury.
 This joint is formed by the out end of your collar bone (clavicle), and the acromion process of the shoulder blade (scapular).
 This joint forms in the highest part of the shoulder.
 The two bones attach by the acromioclavicular ligament.
-Because joints are so dense with muscle, tendons, cartilage and ligaments, any number of injuries in these areas can affect another, and the AC joint could be affected by other closely worked body fissures within that region to cause pain, discomfort, atrophy, and loss of range of motion.
+The AC joint could be affected by other closely worked body fissures within that region to cause pain, discomfort, atrophy, and loss of range of motion.

 Symptoms of an AC joint injury include pain at the end of the collarbone, widespread pain throughout the shoulder followed by pain at a specific site, swelling, a possible step-deformity with an obvious lump where the joint has been disrupted, and pain on moving the shoulders, especially when trying to raise the arms above shoulder height.